Radu Jude

 Radu Jude ([ˈradu ˈʒude]; born 28 March 1977) is a Romanian film director and screenwriter.
+Most known for his Golden Bear winner film Bad Luck Banging or Loony Porn (2021).

 Biography

+Early career

 In 2003, Jude graduated from the Film Directing Department of the Media University of Bucharest.
 He worked as an assistant director for feature films including Amen., directed by Costa-Gavras and The Death of Mr. Lazarescu, directed by Cristi Puiu.
 He directed several short films, among them Corp la corp (2003), Marea Neagră (2004), Lampa cu căciulă (2006) – the most awarded Romanian short film of all time, winner of grand prizes at Sundance, San Francisco, Los Angeles, Grimstad, Hamburg, Bilbao, Huesca, Trieste, Montpellier, Cottbus, Aspen, IndieLisboa, Brussels, Mediawave, Kraków, Almería, Valencia, Uppsala and selected, among others, at Toronto, Telluride, New Directors/New Films Festival, Tampere, Rotterdam.
 His short films Dimineața (2007) and Alexandra (2007) were selected in over 30 festivals, including Clermont-Ferrand, San Francisco, Cottbus, and Oberhausen (where he won the Grand Prix).
 Jude also directed over 100 commercials.